 Everyone needs sunscreen in more than just the summer sun.
 Extended time in the sun, no matter the time of year, can damage your skin.
 Reflections from shiny surfaces like metal, water, or snow can intensify the UV rays and cause painful sunburns in the dead of winter.

 Protective clothing can reduce sun exposure.
 Long sleeves that are loosely fitting and tightly woven are best for sun protection.
 Special fabric, rated using the UPF index (ultraviolet protection factor), not only shields workers from harmful rays but reflects or absorbs the harmful radiation, depending on the color and fabric content.
-Especially when there is limited access to shaded areas utilizing long sleeves, brimmed hats or neck shades will help reduce sun exposure and keep you cool.

 Skin cancer prevention